vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

   - A host/server/VM **inside your Internet-restricted environment** based on Linux/Windows which acts as your bootstrap machine and has Tanzu CLI, Kubectl and docker installed.
 This document makes use of a virtual machine based on CentOS.
 An internal Harbor registry will be installed on the same machine.
 - vSphere account with permissions as described in [Required Permissions for the vSphere Account](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.1/tkg-deploy-mc-21/mgmt-reqs-prep-vsphere.html).

-**Note:** You can also download and import supported older versions of Kubernetes in order to deploy workload clusters on the intended Kubernetes versions.
+> **Note** You can also download and import supported older versions of Kubernetes in order to deploy workload clusters on the intended Kubernetes versions.
-**Note:** In Tanzu Kubernetes Grid nodes, it is recommended to not use hostnames with ".local" domain suffix.
+> **Note** In Tanzu Kubernetes Grid nodes, it is recommended to not use hostnames with ".local" domain suffix.
 For more information, see [KB article](https://kb.vmware.com/s/article/83623)

 ### Resource Pools and VM Folders
 The sample entries of the resource pools and folders that need to be created are as follows.